Europe & International

 The ERC - Supporting scientific excellence

 The European Research Council (ERC) funds scientific excellence at the frontiers of knowledge.
 This program is dedicated to exploratory research and its sole selection criterion is scientific excellence.
-Since the ERC's creation in 2007, nearly 75 researchers from the INP have benefited from its support for work on their scientific projects.
+Since the ERC's creation in 2007, nearly 75 researchers from CNRS Physics have benefited from its support for work on their scientific projects.

 ERC CNRS portal